 15 Safety Precautions Electricians and Home Owners Need To Take When Working With Electricity

-I found this in my roof today – could have been quite shocking!!
+I found this in my roof today!!

 It’s vitally important to take safety precautions when working with electricity.
 Safety must not be compromised and some ground rules need to be followed first.
 The basic guidelines regarding safe handling of electricity documented below will help you while working with electricity.